thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 many of the corporations - that have deliberately consolidated an astonishing position of influence over the most powerful communication infrastructure in history - is so far away from the promise of their original vision.
 It is unrecognisable.
 It was never supposed to burn out like this.
-It was exciting, new and hopeful to be a creative, or a builder or a user of the Internet.
+It was exciting, new and hopeful to be a creative, or a builder or even _a user_ of the Internet.
 Being a software engineer for a startup was somehow a cool thing.
-Some sort of digital prospecting for the next wave of ideas to move our connection forward.
+Some sort of digital prospecting, computer-whisperer driving home the next wave of ideas to open our world and move our shared connection forward.
 But, an infrastructure co-opted by an untouchable oligopoly of Ivy League computer science graduates is the antithesis of the potential of a free and open Internet.
 The brilliant people that built the god-forsaken place are still here to remember that vision, because in relative terms, the technology is still brand new.
 There is a sort of grief among many of us about the political and civic ramifications of 75 billion, simultaneous computer connections that I don't think that many of us expected to have to bear.

 This has been an almost constant point of tension for me, as someone who loves to build and make Internet things - but cannot ignore the uncomfortable feeling of moving through a world distorted